 The primary focus of treatment for an acute concussion is physical and mental rest.
 This is the first and most important step.
 This must include removing the individual from any activity which over-stimulates the brain.
 For example, it is necessary to limit or exclude watching television, playing video games, texting, or computer usage to achieve complete brain recovery.

 When it comes to returning to sports, any individual with concussive symptoms CAN NOT participate in athletic activities.
 Once the individual is asymptomatic, only then can a graded return-to-play program be initiated.
 It is crucial to have a physician assess and deem the individual symptom-free and back to their cognitive baseline (pre-injury state) prior to starting the return-to-play program.

 The American Medical Society for Sports (AMSSM), which is a leading organization of sports medicine physicians dedicated to education, research, advocacy and the care of athletes, recently updated their position on concussions and return to sport protocols.
-Dr. Ylanan, a member of AMSSM, was recently featured in the media where he explained the most critical highlights of those new guidelines.
-You can view one of the news clips here.
+Dr. Balle is a member of AMSSM and knows all of the latest information on concussion care and more.
+So rest assured, you're treated with the most advanced care as a patient of AOS.